pietrovitagliano/DeauthNet/README.md

 Before utilizing any of the three primary functionalities, an initial scan of nearby access points must be conducted, facilitated through the software’s scanning feature utilizing Scapy.
 Users can customize the scanning process by modifying the /Core/WiFiBandManager/wifi_band_manager_settings.json file, that specifies the frequency bands to scan.
 This customization allows to scan for specific frequency bands, on which subsequently the attacking, detection and blocking functionalities of the software will focus.
 This approach ensures flexibility in evaluating and mitigating potential vulnerabilities across desired network frequencies.

 ### Main Features
-Deauth Net provides three primary functionalities, besides the access point scan:
+DeauthNet provides three primary functionalities, besides the access point scan:
 1. De-authentication Attack: This feature allows the execution of de-authentication attacks.
 2. Attack Detection: This feature detects de-authentication attacks using a sliding time window to monitor the number of de-authentication packets associated with a particular access point.
 3. Attack Blocking: An extension of the detection feature, this functionality not only detects but also blocks attacks, by blacklisting the attacked access points.

 ### Attack Mechanism
-The attack mechanism of Deauth Net is designed to disrupt network connectivity by forcing clients to disconnect from access points.
-When initiating an attack, user can select one or more access points, but Deauth Net also extends its impact to every access point within the same mesh network of the attacked ones, showing how easy is to affect an entire mesh network’s integrity.
+The attack mechanism of DeauthNet is designed to disrupt network connectivity by forcing clients to disconnect from access points.
+When initiating an attack, user can select one or more access points, but DeauthNet also extends its impact to every access point within the same mesh network of the attacked ones, showing how easy is to affect an entire mesh network’s integrity.
 Once one or more target are chosen, the software continuously sends de-authentication packets across all associated frequencies, such as both 2.4 GHz and 5 GHz bands, simultaneously disrupting their connectivity.
-It’s crucial to emphasize that Deauth Net is intended for ethical purposes only, such as educational or research contexts and any unauthorized or malicious use of this tool is explicitly disclaimed and unsupported by the author.
+It’s crucial to emphasize that DeauthNet is intended for ethical purposes only, such as educational or research contexts and any unauthorized or malicious use of this tool is explicitly disclaimed and unsupported by the author.

 ### Detection Mechanism
 The detection mechanism relies on a time window to count the number of de-authentication packets associated with a specific access point within that window.
 Packets outside the window are discarded.
 If the number of packets exceeds a certain threshold, as defined in a project file, an attack is assumed to be in progress, and the detection functionality notifies the user.